takuya-takeuchi/Demo/Cloud/AmazonWebService-Compatibility/RustFS/C++/aws-sdk-cpp/03_GetObject/README.md

-# Put object
+# Get File from RustFS

 ## Abstracts

-* Upload file to specified backet
+* Download file from RustFS

 ## Requirements